 Ask where the meat comes from and find out if the store offers unique products.
 Do they make their own sausages or puddings?
 What about dry-curing their own bacon?

-If you’re let down by the quality of the meat, even after describing your expectations, move on to another butcher without hesitation!
+If you’re let down by the quality of the meat, even after describing your expectations, move on to another butcher.
+But tell the first butcher why you were unhappy with your purchase.
 It’s a very poor business person who, when given an opportunity like that, responds negatively.
 You may have to try a couple of stores.

-When you find the butcher that you like (a butcher who understands their customers), let them know your preferences and they will take care of you
+When you find the butcher that you like (a butcher who understands and wants to keep their customers), let them know your preferences and they will take care of you

 You will develop a relationship that is mutually beneficial.
 You get the meat of your desired quality and the butcher gets a repeat customer.
 What could be better?